rm511130/PCF4CAS/README.md

 We will also demonstrate the features of Apps Manager, but you are welcome to click around and learn about its features: events, services, routes, tasks, logs, traces, threads, settings, (auto)scaling, metrics, life-cyle management and health-management.

-### LAB-5: (Optional) PAS can handle Spring Apps and Docker Images
+### LAB-5: (Optional) PAS handles Docker Images and its the best PaaS for running Spring Apps

-You can `cf push` a couple of additional apps.
 Assuming that your are logged into your Ubuntu Workshop VM proceed as follows:

 ```
 cf push factorial --docker-image rmeira/factorial --random-route
 ```

-You can test it by using a browser or a `curl` command per the example below:
+Once deployed, you can test `factorial` by using a browser or a `curl` command per the example below:

 ```
 curl factorial-courteous-toucan.apps.ourpcf.com/6; echo